sampsyo/cs6120/content/blog/2019-09-25-type_checker.md

 3. Redefined variables: We check if the destination variable has already been assigned to a different type in that context.
 Hence the following set of instructions:

-   `a: int = const 2; `
+       a: int = const 2;

-   `a: bool = const true;`
+       a: bool = const true;

    are not allowed but redefinitions on the same type is definitely possible:

-   `a: int = const 2;`
+       a: int = const 2;

-   `a: int = const 5;`
+       a: int = const 5;

    We do this by keeping a set of variables of each type (`int` and `bool`) defined in the function.
 This helps while checking existing definitions and possible redefinition errors.

 4. Undefined variables: We check if the arguments to the instruction have defined variables using the set of variables mentioned before.
 A simple example would be an instruction like `a: int = const 5; c: int = add a b` where `b` was not defined before the instruction.

-   Note: We haven't taken jumps / branches into consideration which implies if there was a jump instruction before where the variable was defined, we would still throw an error.
-In hindsight, this can be resolved by traversing the basic blocks in a topological order.
+   We haven't taken jumps/branches into consideration which implies if there was a jump instruction before where the variable was defined, we would still throw an error.